Meet the kids

 WALK FOR ETHAN

-So, will YOU walk for sick kids like Hudson?
+So, will YOU walk for sick kids like Finn?

 AVIANA